 There is no cure for the disease.
 However, few management strategies and medications may temporarily improve symptoms.

 Forgetfulness or mild confusion may be the only symptom of Alzheimer’s disease that one can notice at an early stage.
 However, over time, the disease may completely destroy your memory, especially recent memories.

 Note: the rate at which the symptoms worsen varies from person to person.

 It’s quite normal to forget where you put your keys or the name of your acquaintances.
 But the memory loss related to Alzheimer’s disease can affect the patient’s ability to function at home and at work.

 Over time, the ability to read and write may decline.
 Those with Alzheimer’s may find difficulty in expressing their thoughts or taking part in any conversation.

-Alzheimer’s patients may find it difficult to understand their surrounding due to loss of ability of the brain to interpret what you see.
+Alzheimer’s patients may find it difficult to understand their surroundings due to the loss of the ability of the brain to interpret what you see.